laminas/laminas-log/doc/book/service-manager.md

 return [
     'service_manager' => [
         'abstract_factories' => [
-            'Zend\Log\LoggerAbstractServiceFactory',
+            'Laminas\Log\LoggerAbstractServiceFactory',
         ],
     ],
 ];
 ```

-> ### Users of zend-component-installer
+> ### Users of laminas-component-installer
 >
-> If you are using zend-component-installer, you will have been prompted to
+> If you are using laminas-component-installer, you will have been prompted to
-> install zend-log as a module or configuration provider when you installed
+> install laminas-log as a module or configuration provider when you installed
-> zend-log.
+> laminas-log.
 When you do, the abstract factory is automatically registered
 > for you in your configuration.

-> ### zend-log as a module
+> ### laminas-log as a module
 >
-> If you are using zend-log v2.8 or later with a zend-mvc-based application,
+> If you are using laminas-log v2.8 or later with a laminas-mvc-based application,
-> but not using zend-component-installer, you can register `Zend\Log` as a
+> but not using laminas-component-installer, you can register `Laminas\Log` as a
 > module in your application.
 When you do, the abstract service factory
 > will be registered automatically.